We all have a part to play in keeping our air clean.

 Clean Air Day is the UK's largest air pollution campaign, engaging thousands of people at hundreds of events, and reaching millions more through the media.
 This year Clean Air Day is taking place on 17 June 2021.
 To keep you, your family, friends and colleagues safe, we’ve updated the campaign to be more virtual!

 Led by Global Action Plan, Clean Air Day brings together communities, businesses, schools and the health sector to:

-- to improve public understanding of air pollution, both indoors and outdoors
+- Improve public understanding of air pollution.

 In 2019 more than 3,700 organisations and hundreds of thousands of individuals took part in 614 events across the UK.
 The campaign generated more than 2000 media items, and 45,000 social media posts.